Shasoosh/jellyfin-androidtv/README.md

 ```

 The task will create an APK file in the `/app/build/outputs/apk/debug` directory.
 This APK file uses a different app-id from our stable
-builds and can be manually installed to your device.
+builds and can be manually installed to your device!

 ## Branching